sdennett55/dev_blog/posts/create-a-blazing-fast-blog-from-your-own-static-build-system.md

 ---
-title: Create a blazing fast static blog and build system
+title: Create a blazing fast blog from your own static build system
 description: Learn how to create a static site generator for optimal page and developer performance.
 publishedDate: 3/2/2021
 ---

-# Create a blazing fast static blog and build system
+# Create a blazing fast blog from your own static build system

 Recently, I made my very first blog.
 It's this one actually, **Frontend Performance**! 🎉